haveasmileYEAH/DECO3500-Vistic/README.md

 ## Introduction
 Welcome to the source code for Team VISTIC, developed for Social and Mobile Computing (DECO3500).

-We proudly present our project: TRUTHQUEST - A community based fake news verification street challenge program, a web-based system designed to provide a simulated environment for the creation of fake news and its resulting impacts to the university students.
+We proudly present our project: TRUTHQUEST - A community-based fake news verification street challenge program, a web-based system designed to provide a simulated environment for the creation of fake news and its resulting impacts to the university students.

 Through research on existing social networks, we have observed that numerous open social platforms, including X (formerly Twitter) and Facebook, employ a method called “crowdsourced voting” to reduce the speed and reach of fake news.
 First introduced on the X (Twitter) platform, crowdsourced voting enables users from diverse industries, locations, genders, and identity backgrounds to evaluate the same piece of information.
 Based on the voting results, it helps other users identify whether the content constitutes fake news.